manuel12/motivation-vault/README.md

 ![Display gif clicking Add Resource button, filling and submitting resource form and displaying resource on hoomepage list and detail page](demo/add-resource-demo.gif)

 ### Visiting a Resource's Detail Page.
-To check more information on a resource, leave a rating or a comment, visit said resource detail page by clicking on the resource's image or text on the home page list or on any category list.
+To check more information on a resource, leave a rating or a comment, visit said resource's detail page by clicking on the resource's image or text on the home page list or on any category list.

 On the detail page the full information of the resource is displayed, including full description and value section, which is basically a list of points on the benefits of consuming said resource.

 Also the poster image(for books or podcasts) or embedded youtube video(for podcast episodes or motivational speeches) will be displayed.

+On top of each resource's detail page you can find the Edit and Delete resource buttons.
+At the moment any user can edit or delete any resource.

 ### Leave a Rating or Comment.
 You can leave a rating on a resource by clicking the "+" next to the ratings counter.